Azure/enterprise-azure-policy-as-code/Docs/settings-global-setting-file.md

   - `managedTenant`: Used when the `pacEnvironment` is in a lighthouse managed tenant, [see this example](#example-for-lighthouse-manged-tenant) It must contain:
     - `managingTenantId` - The tenantId of the managing tenant.
     - `managingTenantRootScope` - An array of all subscriptions that will need `additionalRoleAssignments` deployed to them.
+- `defaultContext`: In rare cases (typicaslly only when deploying to a lighthouse managed tenant) the default context (Get-azContext) of a user/SPN running a plan will
+be set to a suscription where that user/SPN does not have sufficient priveleges.
+Some checks have been built in so that in some cases when this happens EPAC is able to fix the context issue.
+When it is not, a `defaultContext` subscription name must be provided.
+This can be any subscription within the `deploymentRootScope`.

 ### DeployIfNotExists and Modify Policy Assignments need `managedIdentityLocation`